open-ecosystem-federation/open-ecosystem-federation.github.io/README.md

 The toolkit comprises two parts: a technical specification based on open standards and a default governance framework that addresses rules of engagement, legislation and ethics.

+You can read more about what we are doing and have done so far in the [background](background.md).

 ### Our mission

 The OEF’s mission is to establish and maintain an open and collaborative alliance across government, industry and academia that will: